 ArcTitan is an industry-leading email archiving appliance – a cloud-based appliance containing all the features necessary to help businesses adhere to industry compliance standards, enhance productivity and lessen the risk of data theft.
 ArcTitan is easy to deploy, use and manage, and guarantees your business will never lose an email again.

 ArcTitan is incredibly versatile.
-Being a browser-based solution for archiving emails, it is compatible with all leading email services and works across multiple servers and stores to centralize a business´s email data.
-It is also incredibly quick.
+Archives can be accessed from any location through any browser, or through your standard mail client – Outlook for instance.
+ArcTitan is compatible with all leading email services and works across multiple servers and stores email data securely in the cloud in Replicated Persistent Storage on Amazon S3.
+ArcTitan is also lightning fast.
 ArcTitan can deduplicate, compress, index and archive up to 200 emails per second, and search a data store of 30 million emails in less than a second.

 In terms of security, all email data is maintained in a data center with IL5 certification (the standard required for critical military national security) and all exchanges of data are conducted over mandatory TLS protocols.
 During exchanges of data, all passwords are hashed to add a further level of security to your business´s transactions.

-To find out more about our offer, or to ask any questions about appliances for archiving emails, contact us today.
-Our team of Sales Technicians will be happy to answer your questions and guide you through the process of registering your free ArcTitan account and starting your free trial of our email archiving appliance.
+To find out more about our free demo, or to ask any questions about appliances for archiving emails, contact us today.
+Our team of Sales Technicians will be happy to answer your questions and organize a demo at a time suitable for you and your team.